LukeShortCloud/rootpages/src/administration/graphics.rst

 AMD
 ~~~

 AMD provides an open source driver that is part of the Linux kernel.
 For the best experience, use the latest development versions of the Linux kernel, Mesa, and LLVM.
-Compared to the open source driver, the AMDGPU-Pro propreitary driver provides a more stable interface with full OpenGL and Vulkan capabilities.
+Compared to the open source driver, the AMDGPU-Pro proprietary driver provides a more stable interface with full OpenGL and Vulkan capabilities.

 Installation (AMDGPU-Pro)
 ^^^^^^^^^^^^^^^^^^^^^^^^^